Best Forex Brokers with Low Spread for 2023

 • Commissions per lot on IC Markets start at $6 on cTrader and $7 on MetaTrader.

-• XM’s spreads start at 0 pips on forex.
+• XM’s spreads start at 0 pips on Forex.

 • XM requires a minimum deposit of only $5 to begin trading with its Zero Spread accounts.